dwaite/connect/openid-connect-4-identity-assurance/examples.md

 ### Request

-In this case, the RP requests verfied Claims along with other Claims about the End-User in the `claims` parameter and allocates the response to the ID Token (delivered from the token endpoint in case of grant type `code`).
+In this case, the RP requests verified Claims along with other Claims about the End-User in the `claims` parameter and allocates the response to the ID Token (delivered from the token endpoint in case of grant type `code`).

 The `claims` parameter value is